-Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness 1.4 Action: English Learner Support Need: English Learners and newly reclassified students require additional language support for language development Scope: Specific EL support to students identified as EL % of EL students making progress on the ELPAC, % of EL students meeting or exceeding standards on CAASPP in ELA and Math.
+Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness 1.4 Action: English Learner Support Specific designated ELD support to students identified as EL.
+All ELs receive a comprehensive ELD program including this specific designated % of EL students making progress on the ELPAC, % of EL students meeting or Need: ELD support in addition to the integrated supports exceeding standards on English Learners and newly reclassified in the classroom.
+Currently, BSD has only 1 EL CAASPP in ELA and students require additional language support for language development who receives these services, but the supports are Math.